Best TV series to watch on Netflix right now (August 2020)

 Regarded by many as some of Ricky’s finest TV work since Extras, After Life is – as you would expect from Gervais – a very awkward and at times quite troubling comedy that explores the theme of grief.
 Following the story of a man called Tony whose life is turned upside down after his wife dies of cancer, we see a man who, after contemplating suicide, decides instead to take his misery out on the rest of the world by saying and doing whatever he likes.

-It’s a lot funnier than it sounds, and the second season recently arrived on Netflix – so fill your boots (and be prepared for a bit of bad language).
+It’s a lot funnier than it sounds, and there are two seasons to enjoy – so fill your boots (and be prepared for a bit of bad language).

 - After Life season 3 confirmed by Ricky Gervais